Samples are fundamental to trading on VINEX

 You will receive advice through your dashboard of a buyer’s response to samples.
 The buyer may approve, decline or seek modification (with a re-sample request, advising the changes required).
 If a sample is declined, the buyer must provide a reason.
 If approved, you can expect the buyer will be keen to further negotiations with you to complete a purchase.

 Specific rules relating to the supply of samples are detailed in the VINEX Trading Rules.
-Further information may also be obtained from a VINEX Regional Manager.
+Further information may also be obtained from a VINEX Manager.